Do-gooder derogation: Social comparison and violation of social norms

 Another possible explanation for do-gooder derogation is social comparison.
 Tasimi, Dominguez & Wynn (2015) offered the idea that do-gooder derogation could be put down to do-gooders deviating from the social norm.

 In a public goods game, where there was a punishment condition introduced, participants tended to punish anyone who cooperated more or less than the social norm: the low contributors, but also the high contributors, even though their generosity benefited the whole group.

 In addition, real-world data from an online fundraising website found that not only were the lowest donations anonymized, but so were the highest.
 This is compatible with the explanation of social comparison, whereby those donating the highest amounts are violating the social norms and therefore maintain anonymity.
 This might be because the top donators have set the bar at an undesirably high level and "make the contributions of others look less impressive by comparison."

 In another study looking at do-gooder derogation in children, participants preferred a more generous character throughout the study, which has inconsistencies with do-gooder derogation.
 However, when the child's generosity was less than that of another child, it didn't reverse their preference for the more generous child; their preference for the generous child lessened, but didn't disappear.
 The authors suggest that social comparison may lead children to feel less positively towards peers who demonstrate greater generosity than themselves, while this effect doesn't appear to occur when comparing themselves to more generous adults.

 In the original public goods game, researchers found that a relevant factor in do-gooder derogation is their level of involvement in the decision: if the participant made a less generous decision before the do-gooder made theirs, they were more likely to feel negatively towards the do-gooder.
 However, if they were onlookers in the game, they were more likely to rate the do-gooders positively.

+Moderating factors

+Research has identified several factors that moderate the strength of do-gooder derogation.
+Wellman, Mayer, Ong, and DeRue (2016) found that the effect is significantly shaped by power and role expectations in organisational settings: employees low in legitimate power who raise moral objections face greater social sanctions than those in positions of authority, because observers expect leaders to speak up but expect subordinates to comply.

+Group membership also moderates the effect.
+Kutlaca, Becker, and Radke (2020) found that individuals who confronted sexist or racist behaviour were evaluated positively overall, but were judged more harshly by members of their own group than by outgroup members – a pattern the authors described as being "a hero for the outgroup, a black sheep for the ingroup".
+This suggests that derogation is not solely driven by personal moral threat, but can also reflect a desire to protect the perceived moral standing of one's social group.